This post may contain affiliate links. If you click an affiliate link and make a purchase, I may earn a commission at no extra cost to you whatsoever.

 It does not charge the battery fully, it is only partial – you need to drive the car to top up the charge or use an external charger to do so.

-You need to wait for about 5-15 min before the weak battery has charged enough to start the other car.
+You may need to wait for about 5-15 min or longer until the weak battery has charged enough to start the other car.

 How to Safely Charge a Car Battery with Jumper Cables

 To charge a weak or dead battery safely, follow the correct order of connecting and disconnecting the jumper cables outlined below.